The Thousands of Children Who Go to Immigration Court Alone

 Due to their age and vulnerability, unaccompanied children have more legal protections than other immigrants.
 U.S. law mandates that children from Central America who show up at the border alone and are apprehended by Homeland Security can’t be turned away immediately.
 Instead, they are taken into custody by the Office of Refugee Resettlement.
 When possible, they are housed with relatives or family friends who have agreed to act as sponsors and provide for their care.

 “When I arrived, I was caught by immigration officers.
 Since I was a minor, they took me to a shelter [for] minors and asked me if I had family,” Zoe recalls.
 The officers sent Zoe to live with her father.
-After being housed with sponsors, children are then usually placed in immigration court proceedings, where a judge decides whether or not they will be deported.
+After being housed with sponsors, children are then usually placed in immigration court proceedings, where a judge decides whether they will be deported.
 These proceedings aim to ensure that the children receive due process and allow them the opportunity to provide evidence that they are in danger of being harmed if deported to their home countries.

 The White House has taken a variety of steps to reshape the legal landscape for unaccompanied children in the United States, even before the Trump administration's family-separation policy generated outrage in the summer of 2018.
 In an October 2017 letter to Congress, President Trump sought to restrict the special legal protections for children, which he called “loopholes.”
 “Loopholes in current law prevent ‘Unaccompanied Alien Children’ (UACs) that arrive in the country illegally from being removed,” the letter read.
 “Rather than being deported, they are instead sheltered by the Department of Health and Human Services at taxpayer expense.”